Omni Calculator logo

 Electronegativity refers to the ability of an atom to attract electrons to form a chemical bond.

-Whereas electron affinity is the amount of energy released once that chemical bond is formed between the atoms.
+On the other hand, electron affinity is the amount of energy released once that chemical bond is formed between the atoms.

 Generally, electron affinity is studied alongside electronegativity because whenever two atoms form a bond with each other, some amount of energy is released.

-• If the electronegativity difference between these two atoms is large, then a larger amount of energy will be released to form the bond between them, hence electron affinity will be greater; and
+• If the electronegativity difference between these two atoms is large, then a larger amount of energy will be released to form the bond between them; hence electron affinity will be greater; and

 • If the electronegativity difference is smaller in value, less energy will be released to form a bond between those two atoms, and hence electron affinity will be less.